-The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
-An impairment loss is recognized when the total of estimated future undiscounted cash flows, expected to result from the use of the asset and its eventual disposition, are less than its carrying amount.
+The Company annually reviews long-lived assets for impairment or whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+An impairment loss is recognized when the total of estimated future undiscounted cash flows expected to result from the use of the asset and its eventual disposition are less than its carrying amount.
 Impairment, if any, would be assessed using discounted cash flows or other appropriate measures of fair value.
-There were no impairments for the three months ended March 31, 2014 and 2013.
+There were no impairments for the six months ended June 30, 2014 and 2013.